linzhangcs/blog/_posts/2018-02-19-sensorreport.md

 ## Description of Pulse Sensor Amped

-The pulse sensor amped measures based on PPG.
+The pulse sensor amped measures heart-rate based on PPG.
 It is an easy-to-use version of pulse sensor for Arduino.
 It makes incorporating live heart-rate data into projects straightforward.
 The kit comes with finger strap and ear clip.
 That provides ways to place the sensor and measure heart rate.
-We could use finger strap or attach ear clip, and then plug the sensor into Arduino without soldering.
+We could use finger strap or attach ear clip, and then plug the sensor into Arduino.
 It also works with either a 3V or 5V Arduino.
 ![finger reading](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Arduino/raw/master/pics/finger.jpg)

 ![earlobe reading](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Arduino/raw/master/pics/earclip.jpg)